joaquingarciapozo/joaquingarciapozo/README.md

-### Hola, soy Joaquin :raised_hand:
+### Hi, I'm Joaquin :raised_hand:
-Estudiante de Ingeniería Informática en la Universidad Carlos III de Madrid.
-En este repositorio podréis encontrar los principales proyectos que he ido haciendo a lo largo de la carrera.
+I'm a Double Master's student in Computer Engineering and Cybersecurity at UC3M.
+In this repository you can find the main projects that I have been doing along my career.

-Las habilidades que he desarrollado son:
+The skills I have developed are:
-- Desarrollo de software ⌨️📦🚀: diseño, desarrollo, implementación y prueba de software utilizando lenguajes de programación como C, C++ 📝 y Python 🐍.
+- Software development ⌨️📦🚀: software design, development, implementation and development, implementation and testing of software using programming languages such as C, C++ 📝 and Python 🐍.
-- Programación web 💻🎨🌐: competencia en el desarrollo de aplicaciones web utilizando tecnologías como HTML, CSS y JavaScript, en el entorno de ejecución de node.js ⚡️.
+- Web programming 💻🎨🌐: proficiency in the development of web applications using technologies such as HTML, CSS and CSS. web applications using technologies such as HTML, CSS and JavaScript, in the node.js runtime environment ⚡️.
-- Sistemas operativos 🖥️🔧: conocimiento de sistemas operativos como Windows 🪟 y Linux 🐧.
+- Operating systems 🖥️🔧: knowledge of operating systems such as Windows 🪟 and Linux 🐧.
-- Redes y seguridad 🔒🔗🌍: familiaridad con conceptos de redes de computadoras, protocolos de comunicación y enrutamiento.
+- Networking and security 🔒🔗🌍: familiarity with computer network concepts, communication protocols and computer networks, communication protocols and routing.
-- Bases de datos 🗃️💾📊: conocimientos básicos en el diseño y administración de bases de datos relacionales como SQL 🗄️.
+- Databases 🗃️💾📊: basic knowledge in designing and administration of relational databases such as SQL 🗄️.
-- Aprendizaje automático 🤖🧠 e inteligencia artificial 🔮💡: conocimientos
+- Machine learning 🤖🧠 and artificial intelligence 🔮💡: knowledge
-en algoritmos de aprendizaje automático y procesamiento del lenguaje natural 💬, habiendo realizado proyectos en Python.
+in machine learning algorithms and natural language processing 🤖🧠 and artificial intelligence 🔮💡 natural language 💬, having carried out projects in Python.

 <!--